glowithpride/alx-system_engineering-devops/0x01-shell_permissions/README.md

-the scrit print the current username of the current user
+the script that list all the group the user is in